 Owners of land directly affected by construction or operation of the NLE may be entitled to claim compensation.
 Entitlement to compensation is governed by legislation known as the Compensation Code.
 In some cases, landowners whose property is directly blighted by the prospect of the NLE may be entitled to require their property to be acquired from them early.
-Further information both on the code and on blight is available at www.communities.gov.uk
+Further information both on the code and on blight is available at www.communities.gov.uk.

-The construction of the NLE will cause noise and vibration in some areas.
-This will be controlled as far as possible by implementing measures to limit noise and vibration on the construction site itself.
+The construction of the NLE would cause noise and vibration in some areas.
+This would be controlled as far as possible by implementing measures to limit noise and vibration on the construction site itself.
 Levels will be regulated through the code of construction practice agreed with the relevant local authorities.

 However, there may be circumstances in which noise impacts arise which need to be alleviated further.
 For those who may be affected by this, TfL will have a Noise and Vibration Policy in place.
-This will cover aspects such as potential mitigation measures (such as secondary glazing) or in certain circumstances an offer of rehousing on a temporary basis where noise thresholds are likely to be reached for extended periods.
+This will cover aspects such as potential mitigation measures

+(such as secondary glazing) or in certain circumstances an offer of re-housing on a temporary basis where noise thresholds are likely to be reached for extended periods.

 TfL is also developing a Hardship Policy where owners of eligible properties who have a compelling reason to sell their property and are unable to do so owing to the NLE, could have their property purchased by TfL.
-These policies will be published on the NLE website as soon as they are available will be considered before an application is submitted to Government in spring 2013 for permission to build and operate the extension.
+These policies will be published on the NLE website as soon as they are available.